 Porting Your Mortgage to a More Expensive Property

-If you’re still considering porting your mortgage to a more expensive property, note that your lender may not be willing to lend you the extra money.
+If you’re still considering porting your mortgage to a more expensive property, note that your lender may not be willing to lend you the extra money - at least not necessarily on the same terms.
 If you have to increase the amount you need to borrow, you may be too close to the maximum that they’re willing to lend.

 There is also the issue of added fees if the additional amount you have to pay has to be put onto another mortgage at a different rate.
 Each lender will have their own rules and requirements for how they apply rates when porting.
 Discuss the situation with your mortgage lender before deciding your next steps.